-To speak of the formation of the child in the womb, we must begin where nature begins, and that is at the act of coition; in which the womb having received the generative seed, without which there can be no conception, the womb immediately shuts up itself so close, that not the point of a needle can enter the inward orifice; and this it does partly, to hinder the issuing out of the seed again, and partly to cherish it by an inbred heat, the better to provoke it to action, which is one reason why women's bellies are so lank at their first conception.
-The woman having thus conceived, the first thing which is operative in the conception, is the spirit, whereof the seed is full; which nature quickening by the heat of the womb, stirs it up to action.
+To speak of the formation of the child in the worth, we must hegin where nature begins, and that is at the act of coition; in which the womb having received the generative seed, without which there can be no conception, the womb immediately abutu up itself so close, that not the point of a needle can enter the invarid orifice; and this it does partly to hinder the issuing out of the seed again, and partly to chieff it it y an inbred heat, the better to provoke it to action, which is one reason why womens's belies are so lank at their first conception.
+The woman having thus conceived, the first thing which is operative in the conception, is the spirit, whereof the seed is full; which nature quickening by the heat of the womb, stirs it us to action.

-This seed consists of very different parts, of which come are more, and some are less pure.
-The internal spirits, therefore, separateth those parts that are less pure, which are thick, cold, and clammy, from those that are more pure and noble.
-The less pure are cast to the outsides, and with them the seed is circled round, and of them the membranes are made, in which that seed which is the most pure is wrapped round and kept close together, that it may be defended from cold and other accidents, and operate the hetter.
-The first thing that is formed is the Amnois, the next the Chorion, and they enwrap the seed round as it were a curtain.
-Soon after this (for the seed thus shut up in the womb lies not idle,) the navel vein is bred, which pierceth those skins, being yet very tender, and carries a drop of blood from the veins of the mother's womb to the seed, from which drop is formed the liver : from which liver there is quickly bred the Vena Cava, or Chief Vein, from which all the rest of the veins that nourish the body spring : and now the seed hath something to nourish it, whilst it performs the rest of nature's work, and also blood administered to every part of it to form flesh.
+This seed consists of very different parts, of which some are more and some are less pure.
+The interval spirits, therefore, separateth those parts that are less pure, which are thick, cold, and clamary, from those that are more pure and noble.
+The less pure are cast to the outsides, and with them the seed is circled round, and of them the membranes are made, in which that need which is the membranes are made, in which that need which is the membranes are made, in which that need which is the round the hester.
+The first hing that is formed is that Armenis, the set the Chorion, and they envery the seed round as it were a curtain.
+Soon after this (for the seed hus shut up in the womb less not ide) the marel vein is bred, which pierceth those skins, being yet very tender, and carrie a drop of blood from the veins of the mother's womb to the seed, from which drop is formed the liver; from which liver there is quickly bred the Facea Canso, or Chief Vein, from which all the rest of the veins that nourish the body spring; and now the seed that something, and which is drive the rest of rath something in the blood administered to every part of it to from flesh.

-This vein being formed, the navel arteries are soon after formed; then the Great Artery, of which all others are but branches, and then the Heart.
-For the liver furnisheth the arteries with blood to form the heart; the arteries being made of seed, but the heart and the flesh of blood.
-After this the Brain is formed, and then the Nerves, to give sense and motion to the infant.
-Afterwards the Bones and Flesh are formed; and the bones, first the Vertebra, or Chine Bones, and then the Skull, &c.
+This wein being formed, the navel arteries are soon after formed; then the Great Artery, of which all others are but branches; and then the Heart.
+For the liver furnished: the arteries with blood to form the heart, the arteries being made of seed, but the heart and the field of blood.
+After this the Brain is formed, and othen the Nerves, to give sense and motion to the Infant.
+Afterwards the Bones and Fleak are formed; and ot the Bones, first the Vertebras, or Chine Bones, and then the Skull, &c.